'Harry Potter and the Sorcerer's Stone' is getting an interactive makeover

 Illustrator Jim Kay, who created the beloved illustrated print edition of "Harry Potter and the Sorcerer’s Stone" in 2015, is bringing back the same style readers know and love but with a few never-before-seen additions.

-Fans will now be able to shop their way down Diagon Alley, cross their wands during an enchanting sorting ceremony and hop aboard the Hogwarts Express as it prepares to depart from Platform 9 ¾.
+Fans will now be able to experience the frenetic activity of Diagon Alley, witness an enchanting sorting ceremony and watch as the Hogwarts Express prepares to depart from Platform 9 ¾.

-Readers will also be able to see brand new character portraits, which will include the ever-dreaded Draco Malfoy and the dearly beloved Albus Dumbledore.
+Readers will also be able to see newly animated character portraits, which will include the ever-dreaded Draco Malfoy and the dearly beloved Albus Dumbledore.

 The eBook is $9.99 and will be available exclusively through Amazon.
 To find out more about this magical new experience and where it's available head over to the Pottermore shop.